How Often Should I Change My Furnace Filter?

 Household Size

 The frequency with which you need to change a furnace filter can also depend on the size of your household.
 The more people living in your home, the more dust, dirt, and airborne pollutants are likely to circulate throughout your space, which means that your furnace filters may become clogged more quickly.
-By regularly replacing your furnace filter, you can prevent a clogged filter and ensure that you and your family breathe clean and healthy air, no matter what the size of your household.

 Heating System and Air Conditioning Use